Moynihan Train Hall: Phase 2

 In August 2017, a groundbreaking ceremony was held for the train hall.
 The work involved the restoration of the Farley Building's 200,000 ft2 facade, protected as a city and national landmark.
 State officials aimed to complete the project by the end of 2020, under the leadership of Moynihan Station Development Corporation president Michael Evans.
-The state continued to push for a timely completion despite last-minute requests and budget issues, and the stresses of the project may have led Evans to kill himself in March 2020.
-In spite of the onset of the COVID-19 pandemic in 2020, Moynihan Train Hall was completed by the end of that year.
+The state continued to push for a timely completion despite last-minute requests and budget issues, and the stress of the project may have led Evans to kill himself in March 2020.
+In spite of the COVID-19 pandemic in 2020, Moynihan Train Hall was completed by the end of that year.

 Opening and further changes

 An opening ceremony for the hall was held on December 30, 2020.
 Upon the completion of the project, New York governor Andrew Cuomo called it a "monumental accomplishment".
 The train hall opened to the public on January 1, 2021, two days after the opening ceremony.
 By early 2022, many of the shops in Moynihan Train Hall's food hall had opened.
 Within three years of the hall's opening, its eateries included a craft brewery within Amtrak's portion of the hall and an outpost of The Dead Rabbit pub.
 The hall also became a popular meeting spot for K-pop dance clubs.

 On January 11, 2021, Cuomo announced a proposal to connect the High Line linear park, two blocks west, to the Moynihan Train Hall.
 The connection would include a 1200 ft spur, which would run along 30th Street and Dyer Avenue to Manhattan West, across Ninth Avenue from the train hall.
 At the time of the spur's announcement, it was estimated to cost $60 million, but was not funded.
-As of September 2021, the project was funded and was projected to be completed in early 2023.
+As of September 2021, the project was funded and projected to be completed in early 2023.
 The Moynihan Connector opened on June 22, 2023.